189569400/insightconnect-workflows/workflows/Look_Up_Domains_with_Recorded_Future/help.md

 ## Setup

-* Download the workflow or clone the repository `git clone https://github.com/rapid7/insightconnet-workflows.git`
-* Login to InsightConnect, and “Import” the .icon file into the workflow builder
-* Configure the connections for the Cb Response plugin
-* Activate your workflow
-* Navigate to IDR's alert triggers page at #/automation/alerts
+Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
+Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

+After configuring the workflow, activate it and create an alert trigger in InsightIDR by following these steps:

+1. Open the Automation tab in InsightIDR
+2. Navigate to the Alert Triggers tab
-* Click Create Alert Trigger
+3. Click Create Alert Trigger
-* Select Look Up Domains with Recorded Future
-* While Selecting Alerts, check any alerts you would like to automatically enrich
+4. Select Custom InsightConnect Workflows from the Action Category dropdown menu
+5. Select this workflow
+6. Select one or more alerts
+7. Click Add Alert Trigger

+## Usage

+The workflow will run automatically any time the selected alert(s) open a new investigation in InsightIDR.

 ## Technical Details